KubiO24/KubiO24/README.md

 <h1>Jakub Kowal</h1>

-Young Web Developer form Poland with a passion for coding and a strong desire to learn.
+Young Web Developer from Poland with a passion for coding and a strong desire to learn.
 <br>
 Currently seeking a Front-End / Full-Stack Developer position to continue learning and developing skills.